1/16/2019

 speaker

-Andy, when you look out over the next 12 months and if you agree that we are not likely to go into a recession in the United States and if you just take the geopolitical, you know, risks that you guys kind of talk about, you know, for the business over the next 12 months.
+Andy, when you look out over the next 12 months, and if you agree that we are not likely to go into a recession in the United States, and if you just take the geopolitical kind of episodic risk out there, what are the risks that you guys kind of talk about you know, for the business over the next 12 months?

 speaker